securityclippy/coredns/plugin/forward/README.md

 The upstream selection is done via random (default policy) selection.
 If the socket for this client isn't known *forward* will randomly choose one.
 If this turns out to be unhealthy, the next one is tried.
-If *all* hosts are down, we assume healthchecking is broken and select a *random* upstream to try.
+If *all* hosts are down, we assume health checking is broken and select a *random* upstream to try.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different